andrewgodshalk/cmssw/README.md

 git fetch my-cmssw
 git merge my-cmssw/ZC2016
 ```
-See documentation on [git-fetch](https://git-scm.com/docs/git-fetch) and [git-merge](https://git-scm.com/docs/git-merge) for more info.
+See documentation on [git-fetch](https://git-scm.com/docs/git-fetch) and [git-merge](https://git-scm.com/docs/git-merge) for more info on pulling changes from github and rectifying conflicts.

 ##### Other useful links
 - [EOS at LPC Information](http://uscms.org/uscms_at_work/computing/LPC/usingEOSAtLPC.shtml)